emmettng/emmettng/content/datascience/Simple-Facts.md

     > - `People who eat salad usually has a healthy body shape.
 How about eating TEN times more?
 Presumably, it would make you TEM times more healthier. `

 ## D. Machine Learning
-- Out of domain prediction is an illusion brought by low dimensional problem.
+- Trying modeling with large number of parameters would confine the validity of this model in an extremely small domain.
+Out of domain prediction is an illusion brought by low dimensional problem.
 - Machine Learning approach is necessary for helping us understand the high-dimensional sampling set rather than focusing on optimizing some certain loss function.
 - Dimension reduction is always welcome.
 Because for end-users, `Explainable` **means** `Simple`, a low dimensional statistical indicator is more desirable.
 Therefore, certain lost of accuracy is acceptable.